• Log In

 Lab publication on imputing data for city-level crime studies

 Criminology researchers study the explanations of crime at different geographic scales, from counties down to street blocks.
 Whereas many studies have asked why certain cities or counties have more crime than others, a limitation of this research is that it ignores what is going on in neighborhoods or micro locations within these cities.
-We propose…Continue Reading Lab publication on imputing data for city-level crime studies
+We propose a unique solution to this problem by utilizing insights from existing literature on which neighborhoods or micro locations tend to have more crime, and incorporate this information to impute crime data from the city to smaller geographic units within the city.
+This strategy allows researchers to estimate full multilevel models that account for sub-city level factors when comparing across cities.
+We demonstrate that existing literature failing to account for this can obtain considerably different (and therefore potentially problematic) results.

 Lab publication on simulating spatial crime patterns

 This simulation study was initially presented as part of the “People, Places, and Context: Advances in Criminological Theory” Symposium co-hosted by ILSSC in April 2019.
 The study presents a simulation of typical spatial movement of offenders and targets to assess what standard ecological studies of crime are telling us.
-Studies typically do not account for…Continue Reading Lab publication on simulating spatial crime patterns
+Studies typically do not account for this spatial movement.
+This study assumes spatial movement based on an exponential distance decay function, consistent with prior evidence in the literature.
+The results demonstrate several key features, including the fact that accounting for where offenders offenders live and their typical distances traveled to offending greatly improves the predicting of crime locations.
+Another key feature is that variance explained–a key focus of much research–is distinct from causal processes.

 Lab publication on schools and crime

 This study explores how much crime occurs near schools, and whether this differs based on the type of school.
 Whereas prior research often just focuses on the presence of schools to assess their impact on neighborhood crime. we measure two key school characteristics that might affect local juvenile crime.
-We assess whether schools with more…Continue Reading Lab publication on schools and crime
+We assess whether schools with more high school dropouts have more juvenile crime nearby, and find that this is indeed the case.
+There are more aggravated assaults and robberies near such schools.
+We also assess whether high-performing schools have less crime nearby, but there is no difference in the amount of juvenile crime near these schools.

 • …